-There are 2 ingredients – berries and chia seeds.
-No sweetener of course, who needs it?
+There are 2 ingredients here, just berries and chia seeds.
+No sweetener or thickeners needed!
 The frozen berries are placed into a pot and simmered gently for a few minutes with some chia seeds.
 That’s it!

 - 1 Tbsp chia seeds